George Harris, founder and President of Harris Western Center,

 Scott Harris

-also began his experience with Harris Western Center while a student
+also began his experience with Harris Western Inc. while a student

-College in Uvalde, Texas, where he earned his pilots license.
+Junior College in Uvalde, Texas, where he earned his pilots

 After completion